Home » Rome »

 One ticket, many attractions

-As a result, it is fair to say that one ticket gets you access to three attractions – Vatican Museums, Sistine Chapel, and St Peter’s Basilica.
+As a result, one ticket gets you access to three attractions – Vatican Museums, Sistine Chapel, and St Peter’s Basilica.

 Where to buy tickets